yuanqing/sketch-plugin-helper/docs/utilities.md

 ### const layers = getLayersOnCurrentPage()

-Gets the layers on the current page.
+Gets all top-level layers on the current page.

 #### *Return value*